 Optical physics¶

 As with EM physics, the optical physics models in Celeritas are closely related to those in Geant4.
 Unlike Geant4, optical photon generation and stepping in Celeritas takes place in a drastically different manner.
+Fig. 2 depicts the creation of optical photons in the optical tracking loop as a flowchart.

 Optical materials¶